eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

        width="500">
 </p>
 <div align="justify" width="70%">
-  <b>Fig. 3</b>: Similarity of the decision surfaces between the six physicist engineered variables, as measured the discriminant ordering metric defined in the text above.
+  <b>Fig. 3</b>: Similarity of the decision surfaces between jet mass and five physicist engineered variables, as measured the discriminant ordering metric defined above.
 A zero indicates no similarity, a one indicates perfect similarity.
 </div>

 # Application: Reduce and orthogonalize